Robert Ayres "Looking for [the true] Shakespeare"

 decisive evidences from anagram analysis of long Shakespeare texts that Ayres owes to the "art of deciphering" of the late Lady Roberta Ballantine (she died in 2008), who bequeathed him her results.

-Unfortunately, it is difficult to imagine that a majority of a reasonable collective will ever be comfortable with the idea of extracting evidence from extensive anagram analysis of Shakespeare texts as an acceptable scientific method? that will by no means be reproducable independently by others.
+Unfortunately, it is rather impossible to imagine that a majority of a reasonable collective will ever be comfortable with the idea of extracting evidence from extensive anagram analysis of long Shakespeare texts as an acceptable scientific method!, Since that will by no means be totally reproducable independently by any other person.

-With Roberta's "mental obstetrics" Robert Ayres concluded that Marlowe died in 1621 in Venice.
+With Roberta's "mental obstetrics" alone, Robert Ayres concluded that Marlowe died in 1621 in Venice.

 This fine and remarkable book, unfortunately, has a fundamental flaw: It derives